neve-linux/neveports/Packaging.md

 The permissions will be `644`.
 All paths are created as necessary.
 The `glob` argument is equivalent to `install_file`.

-The input may be compressed, which is determined from whether it has the `.gz` extension.

 ##### def install_license(self, src, name = None, pkgname = None)

 Equivalent to `self.install_file(src, "usr/share/licenses/" + pkgname, 0o644, name)`.